mattduffield/frontendcreator/docs/basics/navigation-menu/readme.md

   ![Entry 2][2]

 This menu contains all of the top-level navigation actions.
-The menu also contains a **Navigation Panel** that opens up to interact with your projects, entities, translations, templates, and the market place.
+The menu also contains a **Navigation Panel** that opens up to interact with your projects, entities, and templates.

-Clicking on each individual menu item will load any content created already available.
+Clicking on each individual menu item will load any content already created.
 The following screen shots display what your screen would look like if you had just signed up without any content.

 You can click on the logo in the top of the menu to toggle the **Navigation Panel**.
 The panel displays context sensitive information depending on which menu item you have clicked.
+Clicking on the logo will toggle open the **Navigation Panel**.

 At the bottom of the menu, you can click on the forward|backward arrows to open or close the **Navigation Panel** as well.